Wondering what the best things to do in Kissimmee other than Disney or Universal are? Then this post is for you!

 Did you know Walt Disney himself once wanted to create a giant, experimental town?
 It was called the “Experimental Prototype Community of Tomorrow” (aka EPCOT), and sort of utopian, futuristic town.
 He passed away shortly after, and his idea for town never came to fruition until much later in the mid-90s when Celebration was born.

 It’s a really cute town with different communities and homes.
 All the designs are traditional and meant to feel as though they belong in Every Town, USA.
 I highly recommend staying here, especially if you’re hoping for a slightly higher age average than at the theme park resorts.
-Airbnb and short-term rentals aren’t allowed in the homes, but I was a guest at the Bohemian Hotel Celebration.
+I personally stayed the the gorgeous Bohemian Hotel Celebration.

 It’s easily one of the prettiest places I’ve had a chance to stay in, and it’s right near downtown Celebration.
 I could easily walk to all the restaurants I wanted to try, and it was easy to call a Lyft to get to some of the further out activities.